saikumar-kuragayalu/Google_vertex-ai-agents/README.md

 # Google_vertex-ai-agents
-E commerce Company maintaining Product Catalog and Inventory through AI agent.
+E-commerce Company maintaining Product Catalog and Inventory through AI agent.
 This AI agent can answer questions about products and inventory.
 Overall this AI design architecture consists of
 1. Agent with instructions
 2. Generative Model